Understanding the Truth about Addiction

 An alcohol unit roughly equates to half a pint of standard strength (3.5%) beer, lager or cider, one standard measure of spirit/liqueur or half a 175ml glass of wine.
 The alcohol content will depend on the size of your drink and glass and the alcohol concentration of the particular wine and beer.

 Many people are able to drink occasionally without problems and a small amount of certain types of alcohol (e.g. red wine) have been shown to provide some health benefits.
 However, prolonged and heavy drinking can lead to dependency and alcoholism.
-As with any addiction, alcoholism is toxic not only to the individual’s health, but also to one’s personal relationships and careers.
+As with any addiction, alcoholism is toxic not only to the individual’s health but also to one’s personal relationships and career.